-BIO119 Principles of Anatomy and Physiology
+BIO119 Principles of Anatomy and

 BIO125 Introduction to Health Professionals ...
+1 Credit

-1 Credit Students will explore health science educational and career opportunities.
-Through readings, discussions, guest lectures and projects, each student will develop a personal academic plan to achieve their individual health career goal.
-Students will be introduced to skills and strategies necessary for a successful college experience.
+Students will explore educational and career opportunities.
+Through readings, discussions, program workshops and activities, each student will develop a personal academic plan to achieve their individual health career goal.
+Students will be introduced to skills and strategies necessary for a successful college experience

-BIO201 Laboratory Techniques (SC)3 Credits This course is designed to teach the student skills necessary for success as a laboratory Technician.
+BIO201 Laboratory Techniques (SC) 3 Credits

+This course is designed to teach the student skills necessary for success as a laboratory Technician.
 Techniques will include nucleic acid and protein isolation, PCR, gel Electrophoresis, chromatography, and microscopy.
 Mathematical, communication and organizational skills will be emphasized.
 Students will also be introduced to laboratory management practices.
 By the end of the semester, student must demonstrate a set of laboratory competencies to pass this course.
 Prerequisite: Bio 101 and Mat 117.